edelvalle/reactor/README.md

 Reactor does not search your code base for components so you have to pre-load them.
 So this will be the file to import them from where ever they are so they are available to be rendered.

 My personal philosophy is to have the components in the same files of the views where they are, this views are imported by urls.py.
-So if you import those like:

 In the templates where you want to use reactive components you have to load the reactor static files.
-So do something like:
+So do something like this so the right JavaScript gets loaded:

 ```html
 {% load reactor %}